-The 2021 North Downs Way 50 is scheduled to take place on 22nd May 2021.
+The 2021 North Downs Way 50 will take place on 22nd May 2021.

 If any runner, volunteer or staff member has had any symptoms related to COVID-19 in the 14 days prior to race day then they must not attend the event.

 All runners and volunteers should make provision to test themselves at home the day before the event and the day afterwards.
 Free home test kits are available via the NHS from this link.

 All Staff will test for Covid immediately before and after each event.